DWTechs/Checkard.js/README.md

  * @template T - The expected type of the object.
  * @param {unknown} v - The value to check.
  * @param {boolean} [empty=false] - If true, the function will also check if the object is non-empty.
- * @returns {o is object & T} - Returns true if the value is an object (and non-empty if specified), otherwise false.
+ * @returns {o is object & T} True if the value is an object (and non-empty if specified), otherwise false.
  */
 isObject<T = unknown>(o: unknown, empty?: boolean = false): o is object & T {}